zubairehman/Flogs/README.md

 **3. getAllLogsByCustomFilter**

-Accepts list of filters as an arguments and returnes list of logs based on the provided filters.
+Accepts list of filters as an arguments and returns list of logs based on the provided filters.
 The use of Filters with their usage is explaned in wiki, please checkout wiki for more details.
 ```
 List<Filter> filters = [Filter.greaterThan('[FieldName]', '[Value]')]